Resources

 - Editors’ Show and Tell: Time-Saving Tips and Tricks, and other postings on Iva Cheung’s blog

-- Words / Myth / Ampers & Virgule, a blog by editor and designer Dick Margulis, along with his Resources for Colleagues, which include a fantastic book production flowchart
+- Words / Myth / Ampers & Virgule, a blog by editor and designer Dick Margulis, along with his Resources for Colleagues, including a useful book production flowchart

 - Sesquiotica, a blog by “word taster” extraordinaire James Harbeck